Home Decluttering Hacks for Messy People

 woman in a messy kitchen.
 Home decluttering hacks

 Cleaning was not something that came easily to me.
-Even though I wanted a clean home, doing it was another story.
+Even though I wanted a clean home, doing it was a struggle.

 a girl sitting on the floor of a messy bedroom with her head in her hand

-Super simple clutter-stopping tips that I can use as shortcuts for keeping my home neat and tidy
+My secret?
+Decluttering hacks.
+Super simple clutter-stopping tips that I can use as shortcuts for keeping my home neater.

 What is exactly a messy person?